Balsamiq files, InVision prototype

 Create clickable prototype in InVision

-The Old Bakery and Emporium is a historic building located in Downtown Austin.
-Their shop consists of unique and one-of-a-kind items created by local artists from Texas, but they have never offered their products online.
+The Old Bakery and Emporium is a historic building located in downtown Austin, Texas.
+Their shop consists of one-of-a-kind items created by local artists from Texas, but they have never offered their products online.

-The goal of the project was to design a clickable prototype around an online shopping experience for The Old Bakery and Emporium, based on a sample cross-section of 100 products.
+The goal of the project was to design a brand new e-commerce website for The Old Bakery and Emporium, based on a sample cross-section of 100 products they would offer online.

 I came up with 30 questions about online shopping to ask my participants.
 The questions focused on their shopping habits, what they enjoy most about shopping online, and what their frustrations were when it came to e-commerce websites.

 I then interviewed 3 participants between the ages of 28 and 35 who have shopped online at a variety of sites.

 Some of the trends I discovered through synthesizing my user interviews showed me that online shoppers: